SupportTools/website/blog/content/post/longhorn-deepdive.md

 ---
-title: "Unlocking the Potential of Kubernetes Storage with Rancher Longhorn"
+title: "Unlocking the Potential of Kubernetes Storage with Longhorn"
 date: 2023-11-01T14:30:00-05:00
 draft: false
 tags: ["Rancher", "Longhorn", "Kubernetes", "Storage"]
 categories:
 - Rancher
 - Kubernetes
+- Storage
 author: "Matthew Mattox - mmattox@support.tools."
 description: "An in-depth look into Rancher Longhorn and how it revolutionizes Kubernetes storage solutions."
 more_link: "yes"